sbuettne/intellij-demandware/README.md

-# Intellij Demandware Plugin
+# Intellij SFCC Plugin
-## Develop Demandware with Pleasure!
+## Develop Commerce Cloud with Pleasure!

 ### Features
  * Project wizard to setup a project or new module with ease.